 Results

-Descriptives here –
+Descriptives–

 Active transport – cycling… walking…

 AMI rates

 Case mix rates

 Geographical descriptives

 Temporal descriptives

 Then go to standardised rates, then inferences then associations

 Table 1 [pilot analysis, not on full data set – full analysis in progress] presents the results from a Bayesian negative binomial regression model analysing the incidence of myocardial infarction for all persons.
 There was a significant negative association between cycling prevalence and MI before and after adjustment for other variables.
 A one percent increase in the percentage of people who cycle to work in an area is associated with a decrease of 1.4% fewer cases of MI.
 The model was less certain on the direction of the association for the percentage of people who walk within a MSOA with overlap of the 95% Credible Intervals (the effect size was also tiny).
 While the posterior mean appears small, a one unit increase in the IMD score reflects a small increase in the level of deprivation.
 For example, the range of IMD values for MSOAs is 1.82 to 82.49.
 Therefore our results would suggest a fairly large effect size.
 The 95% credible intervals are also narrow suggesting a good level of certainty on the estimate.